Who knew that blueberry muffins would be a million times better with cream cheese? These simple blueberry cream cheese muffins are spectacular.

 And in the case of these muffins, it makes the crumb extra tender and flavorful.

 While these muffins may look like any ordinary blueberry muffin, I promise they are special and just unique enough to warrant an immediate drop-whatever-you-are-doing-and-make-them moment.

 Because it’s the middle of January, and I’m not willing to sell one of my children (most days) to buy sub-par blueberries at the grocery store, I immediately reached for my stash of freeze-dried blueberries for this recipe.

 Of course fresh berries will work, too, but I was thrilled that the freeze-dried berries worked out so well, and I can’t wait to experiment with other berries, like raspberries or blackberries, both of which I also have in my food storage in freeze-dried form.

 A versatile muffin is a very good muffin indeed.

-A big thanks to my virtual friend, Heather, who emailed me this recipe last week and insisted I make them.
+A big thanks to my virtual friend, Heather, who emailed me the recipe for these blueberry cream cheese muffins last week and insisted I make them.
 We were currently on snow day #2 at that point, so these divine blueberry muffins happened almost immediately.